Bancroft School Indoor Soccer League Rules & Regulations

 - Boys may NOT play on both a boys’ and girls’ team in their age category. (i.e., a boy may not play U-12 Girls and U-12 Boys).

-- U8 and High School divisions are Co-ed.
+- U8 division is Co-ed.
 Teams can be all boys, all girls, or co-ed.
 No minimum number of players on the field

-Bancroft Indoor Soccer League age levels will be determined by the US Youth Soccer Chart.
+Bancroft Indoor Soccer League age levels will be determined by the MA.
+Youth Soccer Chart.
 Please consult the chart when putting together your roster for the season.

 - Rosters with names, dates of birth, and town residences must be submitted at registration.